 Practical Guidance for NHRIs on Addressing Human Rights and Climate Change

-National human rights institutions (NHRIs) around the world are able to access practical tools and support to strengthen their efforts in protecting and promoting human rights in the context of climate change.
+National human rights institutions (NHRIs) around the world can now access practical tools to strengthen their efforts in protecting and promoting human rights in the context of climate change.

 NHRIs play an important bridging role between the international and national levels: helping translate the provisions of international human rights treaties on the ground and reporting the national human rights situation to the international level for attention and action.